CeraVe Anti Aging Retinol Serum Review 2026

 The Under-Twenty Dollar Retinol Test

 The flip side: you get what you pay for in concentration.
 The retinol dose is intentionally conservative.
 That is a feature for month one through four.
 But by month five or six, experienced users will notice the results plateauing.
+Fine lines stop improving.
+Texture gains level off.
+The rate of visible change drops to near zero even with consistent nightly application.
 At that point, CeraVe has served its purpose — it taught your skin to tolerate retinol so you can graduate to stronger formulas.
+Think of it as the reliable training bike that gets you pedaling before you move to the real thing.
+For more affordable alternatives to premium formulas, see our luxury skincare dupes guide.

 Night one, three, and five of the first week.
 Then every other night for week two.
 Nightly by week three.
 This ramp-up schedule lets the ceramides establish a reinforced barrier before the retinol demands full nightly access.
 Nearly eliminates peeling even on sensitive skin.